Arizona Focus Group Sees Trump's Crime Attack On Biden As 'Far From Reality'

 The ad ends with the words "You won't be safe in Joe Biden's America" on the screen and the woman's phone dropping to the floor.

-"If we start talking about that ad being reality, we've got a lot of problems," said Shyla, a self-described supporter of President Trump's from Arizona, after being shown the campaign spot.
+"If we start talking about that ad being reality, we've got a lot of problems," said Shyla, a self-described President Trump supporter from Arizona, after being shown the campaign spot.
 She described the ad as "very far from reality."

 Shyla was one of eight people from the Phoenix area who recently participated in a 90-minute virtual NPR/Marist focus group.
 The group included Trump supporters, Biden backers and undecided presidential voters.
 Only participants' first names were used.